sasgithub/Data_Analytics_cs/case-study/viz/Normalized_Avg_Hourly_Rides_vs_Temperature.md

 - **Below 5°C:**
   - All ride volume is very low.
 - **5–25°C:**
-  - Sharp increase in ridership, especially among customers.
+  - Sharp increase in ridership, especially among Customers.
 - **>30°C:**
-  - Slight decline in rides, more pronounced for customers.
+  - Slight decline in rides, more pronounced for Customers.

 ##### Interpretation